goranmrd/aiconsole/README.md

 You can also visit our [Discord channel](https://discord.gg/5hzqZqP4H5) for a further discussion.

-# Embedding the AIConsole backend in your app
+# Embedding the AIConsole Backend in Your App

 If you want to develop something on top of the aiconsole backend, you may install the backend part using: